-Lisbon to Sagres – Cycling through the Atlantic Coast
+Lisbon to Sagres – Cycling along the Atlantic Coast

 Day 2: Lisbon to Costa da Caparica (Cycling 21 km / 13 miles)